walterhiggins/ScriptCraft/docs/API-Reference.md

 ### Important

 Although ScriptCraft now supports Node.js style modules, it does not support node modules.
-Node.js and Rhino are two very different Javascript environments.
-ScriptCraft uses Rhino Javascript, not Node.js.
+Node.js and Nashorn are two very different JavaScript environments.
+ScriptCraft uses Nashorn JavaScript (formerly Rhino), not Node.js.
 Standard Node.js modules such as `'fs'` are not available in ScriptCraft.

 Modules can be loaded using relative or absolute paths.
 Per the CommonJS